-IIRC Principle Principle Definition Strategic Focus and Future Orientation The report should show a holistic picture by connecting factors that affect value creation over time.
+IIRC Principle Principle Definition Our Implementation Approach in FY2025 Report iiko i iiiicipie rinciple beninnon Our implementation Approach in 1 12020 Report Strategic Focus and Future Orientation The report should show a holistic picture by connecting factors that affect value creation over time.
+Connectivity is established through cross-referencing systems that link material issues to strategic pillars, GRI disclosures, UNSDGs, business model components, and risks (see Materiality Matrix, GRI Index, and Risk and Governance chapters).
 Connectivity of Information The report should explain how the organisation's relationships with stakeholders affect value creation.
+Stakeholder perspectives are addressed through dedicated disclosures (see Stakeholder Engagement, CSR, and Human Capital sections).
+Material topics have been determined through a structured stakeholder engagement process.
 Stakeholder Relationships The report should disclose information about matters that substantively affect the organisation's ability to create value.
+Material issues have been identified and prioritised based on their significance to stakeholders and impact on business (see Materiality Matrix).
+These are linked to GRI Standards and UNSDGs for transparency.
 Materiality The report should be concise, avoiding excessive detail or duplication.
+This report uses summary tables, pullouts, and icons to present complex information clearly, while detailed content is layered in annexures such as the GRI Index and Corporate Governance Report.
 Conciseness All material matters, both positive and negative, must be presented in a balanced and accurate manner.
+The report covers both achievements and risks.
+Our disclosures are based on verifiable data points and aligned with SEBI's BRSR requirements (see BRSR Report on page 219).
 Reliability and Completeness The report should enable comparisons over time and with other organisations.
+Multi-year data comparisons are provided for key performance indicators across financial, operational, and ESG dimensions